end-to-end app: bloom

 Alopecia areata is an autoimmune condition associated with hair loss ranging from patches to total baldness.
 The National Alopecia Areata Foundation describes the condition as “surprisingly common,” affecting about 2% of the global population.

-Compounding these emotional challenges, some struggle with organizing hair images or relying on printed photos in clinics, complicating medical care.
-With these complex struggles in mind, I considered the following HMW questions:
+Some people with alopecia areata struggle with organizing hair images, relying on printed photos in clinics, complicating medical care.
+With this struggle in mind, I considered the following HMW question:

 How might we help people with alopecia areata organize and transfer medical images to improve continuity of care?